scheb/2fa/README.md

 ---

-The bundle is organized into sub-repositories, so you can choose the exact feature set you need and keep installed dependencies to a minimum.
+The bundle is split into sub-packages, so you can choose the exact feature set you need and keep installed dependencies to a minimum.

-Core features provided by `scheb/2fa-bundle`:
+Core features are provided by `scheb/2fa-bundle`:

 - Interface for custom two-factor authentication methods
 - Trusted IPs